tpaz1/aws_instances/README.md

 Our setup require the Master and Data node to have persistent storage, Along with the minimal CPU + RAM request configured for the pods.

-The coordinator role in this cluster is to forward the logs from our python appliction to the data node which hold the data.
+The coordinator role in this cluster is to forward the logs from our python appliction to the data node which holds the data.
+Then, using `Kibana` we will create dashboards of our indexed data to view and visualize our up and running `ec2 instances` in a very nice and interactive way.